-Each student who enrolls in Fei Tian College agrees to abide by Fei Tian College’s Code of Student Conduct.
+Each student who enrolls in Fei Tian College agrees to abide by the College’s Code of Student Conduct.
 The complete Code of Student Conduct is available at the Office of Student Affairs.
 An abridged version of the Code follows.

-Ultimate authority over student conduct is vested in the College President, who has discretion to take immediate and final action for any disciplinary matter including waiving any disciplinary rule.
-Authority for student conduct may be delegated as set forth in this Code, or in other appropriate policies, rules, or regulations adopted by the President.
+Ultimate authority regarding matters of student conduct is vested in the College President, who has discretion to take immediate and final action for any disciplinary matter, including waiving any disciplinary rule.
+Such authority may be delegated as set forth in this Code or in other appropriate policies adopted by the President.

 - Dangerous Conduct

 - Interference/Negative Influence

 - Sanction Violation